Cruise Ship Rescues 16 People in Rough Seas Off Cuba as Gulf Storm Moves Toward Florida | The Weather Channel - Articles from The Weather Channel

 - Wind and rain battered Cuba, the Florida Keys and Miami on Friday.

-- Sixteen individuals had been rescued from a small boat in tough seas.
+- Sixteen people have been rescued from a small boat in robust seas.

-A cruise ship crew pulled 16 individuals from a small boat off Cuba Friday in tough waters churned up by a storm system transferring throughout the Gulf of Mexico.
+A cruise ship crew pulled 16 people from a small boat off Cuba Friday in robust waters churned up by a storm system shifting all through the Gulf of Mexico.

-“Carnival crew members onboard Mardi Gras noticed a small vessel in misery and stopped to help earlier than eight a.m.
-Friday morning because the ship headed towards Florida,” a information launch from the cruise line stated.
+“Carnival crew members onboard Mardi Gras seen a small vessel in distress and stopped to assist sooner than eight a.m.
+Friday morning because the ship headed in direction of Florida,” a information launch from the cruise line talked about.

-The cruise ship was on its ultimate day of crusing and deliberate to return to Port Canaveral, Florida, Saturday morning.
+The cruise ship was on its final day of crusing and consider to return to Port Canaveral, Florida, Saturday morning.

 (FORECAST: Heavy Rain, Flooding in Retailer for Florida)

 The storm that was nonetheless Potential Tropical Cyclone One as of seven p.m.
-EST Friday was additionally headed towards Florida, packing wind and rain that introduced flooding to Havana and commenced impacting the Florida Keys Friday afternoon.
+EST Friday was moreover headed in direction of Florida, packing wind and rain that launched flooding to Havana and began impacting the Florida Keys Friday afternoon.

-Winds gusts as much as 55 mph had been recorded within the Keys together with heavy rainfall, and dozens of flights had been canceled or delayed at Miami Worldwide Airport.
-Tropical storm warnings had been in impact for all the southern half of Florida.
+Winds gusts as a lot as 55 mph have been recorded within the Keys along with heavy rainfall, and dozens of flights have been canceled or delayed at Miami Worldwide Airport.
+Tropical storm warnings have been in affect for the entire southern half of Florida.

-“It definitely is sort of an uncanny reminder that right here we’re originally of the hurricane season and already we’re having a tropical dialogue,” Dan Summers, director of emergency companies and emergency administration in Collier County, instructed climate.com in a telephone name Friday morning.
+“It actually is form of an uncanny reminder that right here we’re firstly of the hurricane season and already we’re having a tropical dialogue,” Dan Summers, director of emergency companies and emergency administration in Collier County, advised climate.com in a telephone name Friday morning.

 Collier County is in Southwest Florida and contains the cities of Naples and Marco Island.

-Summers stated county upkeep crews had been checking and prepping drainage methods that embody a community of canals and flood management constructions.
-Residents are being requested to ensure their properties are away from any particles that might clog drainage areas.
+Summers mentioned county upkeep crews had been checking and prepping drainage techniques that embrace a community of canals and flood management constructions.
+Residents are being requested to verify their properties are away from any particles that would clog drainage areas.

-“We’ve requested our residents to be affected person, be sure that they took a go searching their areas,” he stated.
+“We’ve requested our residents to be affected person, be sure that they took a go searching their areas,” he mentioned.

 (MORE: What’s a Potential Tropical Cyclone?)